Kannadigas: Caste and Communities

-Just like other Ethnolinguistic groups in India, Kannada speaking people also form a number of distinct communities.
-The two single biggest communities numerically are the Lingayat and the Vokkaliga from North and South Karnataka respectively, while Scheduled Castes make up the largest cohesive group of communities.
+Like other ethnolinguistic groups in India, Kannada speaking people form several distinct communities.
+The two single biggest communities numerically are the Lingayat and the Vokkaliga from North and South Karnataka respectively. while Scheduled Castes make up the largest cohesive group of communities.
 There are also numerous OBC (other backward communities) including the former pastoralist community of Kuruba, Scheduled Tribes like the Boya/Valmiki, scheduled castes like Banjara and Adi Karnataka.
 Kannada Brahmins are divided into several communities.
 Although historically Jainism in Karnataka had dominant presence, Kannada Jains today form a small minority.
-In Karnataka, 5 communities — Brahmin, Jain, Aryavaishya, Nagarthas and Modaliars — are outside the existing reservation matrix.